rgautam320/Awesome-React/README.md

 3. The basic setup for Redux-Toolkit has also been done and you can see the Counter app when you run the template app.
 You can directly start with your Redux application.

+4. For SEO, metadata has been added for Google, Facebook, Twitter, LinkedIn, Pinterest, Stack etc.

-4. The folder structure has been maintained in industrial standard.
+5. The folder structure has been maintained in industrial standard.

 ### Folder Structure